 a part of the Law Society's Diversity Access Scheme

-(DAS), we are offering one full-fee
+(DAS), we are offering a full fee

-scholarship award to an LPC student studying with us in September 2016.
+scholarship award to an LPC student studying with us in September 2017.
 Not

 only does the scheme offer funding for up to the full cost of the student's LPC